tsipkens/bidias/README.md

 ### 4.1 +kernel

 This package is used to evaluate the transfer function of the different instruments, such as the differential mobility analyzer (DMA), particle mass analyzer (such as the CPMA or APM), single particle soot photometer (SP2), and charging fractions to generate discrete kernels useful for computation.
-In general, functions starting with `gen` are upper level functions that can generate the matrix `A` that acts as the forward model ins subsequent steps.
+In general, functions starting with `gen` or `build` are upper level functions that can generate the matrix `A` that acts as the forward model ins subsequent steps.

 The transfer function for the DMA uses the analytical expressions of [Stozenburg et al. (2018)][Stolz18].